Thorns-H/morse-translator/README.md

 ## Requirements

-You need to install the ttkboostrap library to run the program.
+You need to install the ttkboostrap library to run the program :
 ```
 pip install ttkbootstrap
 ```
-And to hear the sounds you should install the playsound library
+And to hear the sounds you should install the playsound library :
 ```
 pip install playsound
 ```